 Alexis Stefanovich-Thomson is a writer living in Toronto.
 He writes a wide variety of crime and crime-adjacent fiction, including novels, novellas, stories, and flash fiction.
-He is the past winner of the Black Orchid Novella Award (2021) as well as the Crime Writers of Canada Best Novella Award (2023) for “The Man Who Went Down Under.”
-He also placed third in the Toronto Star’s Short Story Contest (2022) for “The Unfinished Book.”
+He is the past winner of the Black Orchid Novella Award (2021) and the Crime Writers of Canada Best Novella Award (2023) for “The Man Who Went Down Under.”
+He placed third in the Toronto Star’s Short Story Contest (2022) for “The Unfinished Book.”

-In June 2024 his first novel The Road to Heaven is being published by Dundurn Press.
-The Road to Heaven is a noir mystery introducing artless young detective Patrick Bird, set in Toronto’s Parkdale during the tumultuous ’60s.
-Bird is a police academy dropout turned PI who works divorce cases and catches people with his camera doing dirty deeds in dark rooms.
-But his easy routine is shattered when he starts the Linklater case.
+In June 2024 his first novel The Road to Heaven was published by Dundurn Press.
+The Road to Heaven is a noir mystery introducing artless young detective Patrick Bird, set in Toronto’s Parkdale and High Park during the tumultuous ’60s.

 • When his father took him camping for the first time, the boy was excited about what animals he might see in the wild.
 Imagine his excitement when he saw a moose -- which even his father, in all his years of experience -- had never seen.